 Even if you're not a subject matter expert you can still be an active member and take part in their initiatives, so be prepared to give back.

-There are other ways like blogs/Medium posts for you to put content out there, but I’d only recommend that if you have actually something to say.
+There are other ways like webinars/blogs/Medium posts for you to put content out there specifically for recruitment, but I’d only recommend that if you have actually something to say.
 Don’t post for the sake of posting or to fill a quota.

 One of my more successful posts was on the company blog page, where we usually posted about new product/industry developments.

 One week I took over and wrote about how I created the recruitment process and why I did it the way I did it.
-Sometimes job seekers really appreciate the demystifying of the hiring process at your company.
+Turns out job seekers really appreciate the demystifying of the hiring process at your company!